 Cartman: Okay, that's does it!
 Now listen!
 Why is it that everything today has involved things either going in or coming out of my ass?!
 I'm sick of it!

 - Before that, Cartman becomes completely fed up with Stan and Kyle's continuing on with their "joke".

 - Screw This, I'm Outta Here!: This marks the first time Cartman says "Screw you guys, I'm going home."Kyle: Go on and go home, you fat chicken!

 - Shout-Out: The aliens control Cartman to sing "I Love to Singa".
 The cows are later given the aliens' control device, and they use it to make Barbrady sing the same song.

 - Sustained Misunderstanding: After Kenny dies and Cartman continues to disbelieve in the aliens existing.Kyle: Cartman, they killed Kenny.

 Cartman: ...He's not dead.

-- They Killed Kenny Again: Despite being shot by aliens and trampled by cows, Kenny dies when he's run over by Office Barbrady.
+- They Killed Kenny Again: Kenny survives being shot by aliens and trampled by cows, but he dies when he's run over by Officer Barbrady.